 A while ago I asked, “Are Google and Microsoft arms of the State” and part of the NSA?
 The answer is yes, of course, just like GE, Lockheed and Booz Allen.
 (And never forget, the NSA is a part of the Pentagon, and not some White House agency.)

 There’s even more evidence of that today, thanks to Edward Snowden, Barton Gellman and Ashkan Soltani, the latter two writing at the Washington Post.
+(To skip to what you can do, click here.)

 Here’s Gellman and Soltani (my emphasis and some reparagraphing):